neil-stewart/neil-stewart.github.io/README.md

 * Add PDFs on the web page from WRAP / Open Access versions and links to all papers

-* Add grant numbers and acceptance / publication date for all papers to bib.

 * Download all WRAP preprints to ~/miscellaneous/WRAP

 * Search old webpages for more paper resource repos to add